district-5/php-filters/README.md

-# php-filters
+# PHP Filters
-Filters implementing Filter interface / abstract
+A collection of filters implementing Filter interface / abstract, mainly for use within ValidatorGroup implementing class